sensorario/notifyii/README.md

 Notifyii
 ========

+    If you want to use *notifyii* with roles, extensions like "rights" or RBAC are required

 To install notifyii, navigate to the forlder "protected/modules" of your project.
 If your project does not have any "modules" folder, just create id.
 Then, run the
 command: